 Welcome to the Golden Eagle Family!

-Whether this is your first child going to college or you are an old hand at packing for a dorm room, we know this is a time of great change for your family.
+Whether this is your first child going to college or you’re an old hand at packing for a dorm room, we know this is a time of great change for your family.
 We believe parents are very important partners in their students’ success, and want you to know that we are here for you as well.

 Helping you help your student succeed

-We know that this is both an exciting and emotional time.
+This is both an exciting and emotional time.
 It can be difficult to see your child move into this next phase of life, so we’re here to offer you some information that can keep you engaged in UC while (perhaps) worrying a little less about how your child is doing.

 Here are a few things that you should know as the parent of a UC student.